withastro/astro/packages/integrations/partytown/README.md

   To solve this, Partytown can "patch" variables to the global window object and forward them to the appropriate script.

-  You can specify these variables on the `config.forward` option.
+  You can specify which variables to forward with the `config.forward` option.
 [Read more in Partytown's documentation.](https://partytown.builder.io/forwarding-events)

 __astro.config.mjs__